rissam/elasticrypt/README.md

 sbt coverageReport
 ```
 This project aims for 100% test coverage, so any new code should be covered by test code.
-Before contributing, please read the [contributing documentation].
+Before contributing, please read the [Contributing Document](https://github.com/Workday/elasticrypt/blob/feature/readme/CONTRIBUTING).
 Create a separate branch for your patch and obtain a passing CI build before submitting a pull request.

 ## Documentation

 ## Authors

 Please note that the commit history does not accurately reflect authorship, because much of the code was ported from an internal repository.
-Please view the [Contributors List](https://github.com/Workday/elasticrypt/blob/feature/scala-docs/CONTRIBUTORS) for a full list of people who have contributed to the project.
+Please view the [Contributors List](https://github.com/Workday/elasticrypt/blob/master/CONTRIBUTORS) for a full list of people who have contributed to the project.

 ## License